vmware-archive/Workshop/Lab01/README.md

     For more detail on how ASP.NET Core Host building is done,  read over the Microsoft documentation - [Setting up a Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/hosting?tabs=aspnetcore2x).

-    For information on how an applications configuration is established, read over the Microsoft documenation on [Configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration?tabs=basicconfiguration).
+    For information on how an application's configuration is established, read over the Microsoft documenation on [Configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration?tabs=basicconfiguration).

     In upcoming labs we will spend much more time on how this all works!

-1. Above when you clicked on `CloudFoundry Config` menu item what you were observing is the configuration information from `VCAP_APPLICATION` and `VCAP_SERVICES`.
+1. When you clicked on the `CloudFoundry Config` menu item, what you were observing is the configuration information from `VCAP_APPLICATION` and `VCAP_SERVICES`.
 To see in the code how this view is created start with the `CloudFoundryConfig()` action in the `HomeController`.

-1. When you clicked on `Application Config` menu item what you were observing is the configuration information from `appsettings.json` and `appsettings-Development.json`, both configuration files found in the applications solution.
+1. When you clicked on the `Application Config` menu item, what you were observing is the configuration information from `appsettings.json` and `appsettings-Development.json`, both configuration files found in the applications solution.
 To see in the code how this view is created start with the `AppConfig()` action in the `HomeController`.

-1. When you clicked on `Subsection Config` menu item what you were observing is a subsection of the configuration data from `appsettings.json` and `appsettings-Development.json`.
+1. When you clicked on the `Subsection Config` menu item, what you were observing is a subsection of the configuration data from `appsettings.json` and `appsettings-Development.json`.
 Take some time and see if you can find in the code how this is accomplished.
 To see in the code how this view is created start with the `SubSectionConfig()` action in the `HomeController`.

-1. When you clicked on the `Raw Config` menu item what you were observing is a raw listing of all the configuration information available to the application.
+1. When you clicked on the `Raw Config` menu item, what you were observing is a raw listing of all the configuration information available to the application.
 To see in the code how this view is created start with the `RawConfig()` action in the `HomeController`.

 ## Interact with Application from CF CLI